zycyc/WebRoot/content/en/blog/_index.md

 title: "Blog"
 ---

-Here is some introduction text for my blog.
-You can set this text in the `/blog/_index.md` file.
-This page uses the `/layouts/blog/list.html` template.
+Here is my mind palace, you can either take a walk as you like or enjoy a cup of milk.